symphonists/db_sync/README.markdown

 While this extension has worked well for my own projects, I can't guarantee its stability.
 My workflow when using a development/staging/production environment is to install this extension on the development server only.
 When making a release I pull the production database back to staging where I apply the db_sync SQL file.
 If all goes well after testing, I back up production and run the same db_sync file.
 The log is then flushed and I can continue developing towards another release.

 ## Version History

+### 0.9
+* removed legacy code from when queries were stored in database
+* fixed major bug whereby only one query would be logged per page load
+* improved filtering of unnecessary queries (thanks Froded!)

 ### 0.8
 * code tidying